pflouret/lijab/README.md

 Bugs
 ----

-I make and unconscious effort to introduce bugs in all my programs, so people have something to entertain themselves with.
+I make an unconscious effort to introduce bugs in all my programs, so people have something to entertain themselves with.

 Report bugs in http://palbo.github.com/lijab/issues, github pull request for patches.